 Insurance Coverage and Liability

 If someone is injured on your property under qualifying circumstances, your homeowner’s insurance policy will provide compensation for their damages up to the limits of your policy.
-Their damages include all expenses associated with their injury including their medical expenses, pain, and suffering and lost income.
+Their damages include all expenses associated with their injury including their medical expenses, pain and suffering and lost income.

 In the rare case where the total of their damages exceeds your policy amount, your insurer may have an umbrella provision in order to protect you from being responsible for the additional amount.
 If not, however, you will be responsible for compensating the injured person for the remainder of their damages not covered by your policy.

-Consult a Paterson Injury Attorney
+Consult a Paterson Premises Liability Attorney

-If you were injured on another person’s property and need to file a claim to receive compensation, contact a Paterson injury attorney at the Law Offices of Peter N. Davis for assistance in filing your claim.
+If you were injured on another person’s property and need to file a claim to receive compensation, contact a Paterson premises liability attorney at the Law Offices of Peter N. Davis for assistance in filing your claim.
 Personal injury claims can be tricky, and consulting an experienced attorney ensures that your claim is filed properly.
 Our team of professionals has been representing injury victims in New Jersey for almost three decades, and we’re here to ensure you get the compensation you deserve.